GatoGraphQL/GatoGraphQL/layers/API/packages/api-graphql/README.md

 ## Features

+## Everything from the API layer, adapted to GraphQL

+The [API](https://github.com/leoloso/PoP/tree/master/layers/API/) layer provides plenty of features, based on the [field-query](https://github.com/leoloso/PoP/tree/master/layers/Engine/packages/field-query) syntax.

+This package adapts all those features to GraphQL.

 ### Automatic namespacing of types and interfaces

 Namespaces ([proposed to be added to the GraphQL spec](https://github.com/graphql/graphql-spec/issues/163)) help manage the complexity of the schema.
 This can avoid different types having the same name, which can happen when embedding components from a 3rd party.